chadpark07/recipe-investigation/README.md

 To get the dataset cleaned and ready for analysis the following steps were applied to the dataset:

 1. Split values in the nutrition column to individual columns
-	- Some columns, like 'nutrition', contain values that look like lists, but are actually strings that look like lists.
-For instance, per the data dictionary, each value in the 'nutrition' column contains information in the form "[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)]"
+	- Some columns, like `nutrition`, contain values that look like lists, but are actually strings that look like lists.
+For instance, per the data dictionary, each value in the `nutrition` column contains information in the form "[calories (#), total fat (PDV), sugar (PDV), sodium (PDV), protein (PDV), saturated fat (PDV), and carbohydrates (PDV)]"
-	- Individual columns in my dataset titled 'calories', 'total fat', etc. were created using the ‘.split()’ function and ‘expand’ parameter’ and converted to type floats
+	- Individual columns in my dataset titled `calories`, `total fat`, etc. were created using the '.split()' function and 'expand' parameters and converted to type floats
-	- The original  'nutrition’ column was dropped and these new split features can be used during data analysis as well as hypothesis testing and model tuning
+	- The original `nutrition` column was dropped and these new split features can be used during data analysis as well as hypothesis testing and model tuning

-2. Convert the 'tags' column into lists and add a column checking for asian and american recipes
+2. Convert the `tags` column into lists and add a column checking for asian and american recipes
-	- The ‘tags’ column is converted to lists using ‘.split()’
+	- The `tags` column is converted to lists using '.split()'
-	- To investigate the question posed above, columns called ‘is_asian’ and ‘is_american’ containing boolean values will be added to the dataset
+	- To investigate the question posed above, columns called `is_asian` and `is_american` containing boolean values will be added to the dataset

 3. Left merge the recipes and interactions datasets together
-	- The two datasets were left merged using the ‘id’ of the “Recipes” dataset and ‘recipe_id’ of the “Ratings” dataset
+	- The two datasets were left merged using the `id` of the “Recipes” dataset and `recipe_id` of the “Ratings” dataset
 	- This merged dataset gives us the ratings and reviews for each recipe

 4. In the merged dataset, fill all ratings of 0 with np.nan